akshitrachure/swiggy-clone/README.md

+This is a swiggy clone project
 It includes searching, debouncing, accordion
-This is a swiggy clone project
+Made use of the live swiggy API